- How do Illinois courts decide child custody?

 Courts can allocate these responsibilities jointly, meaning both parents share decision-making authority, or primarily to one parent, meaning one parent holds final decision-making power in some or all categories.
 Joint allocation does not require equal agreement on every decision.
 It requires that both parents be consulted and that decisions be made cooperatively when possible.

-Parenting Time: Where the Child Lives and How Schedules Work
+Parenting Time: Where the Child Lives and Scheduling Arrangements

 Parenting time refers to the schedule governing when the child is physically with each parent.
 This replaces what was previously called visitation.
 Parenting time arrangements vary widely depending on the child’s age, each parent’s work schedule, proximity of the parents’ residences, and the child’s school and activity schedule.